Jamal-Karim/Dungeon_Raid/README.md

         -   **`ShieldEffect.java`**: Implements `Effect` to represent a temporary damage reduction.
         -   **`StunEffect.java`**: Implements `Effect` to represent a turn-skipping crowd control effect.

+-   **`src/test/java/com/jamal_karim.dungeon/utils/`**
+    -   **`TestContext.java`**: Manages shared state and resources across Cucumber step definitions, ensuring scenarios have access to the battle context and turn manager instances.
+    -   **`TestVariables.java`**: Provides a key-value store to save and retrieve entities and other dynamic data (like error messages) between Cucumber steps.

 ## How to Run 🚀

 1. Ensure you have **Java 17 (JDK)** and **Apache Maven** installed and configured on your system.